tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 While the ES2015 specification
 [does not forbid](http://www.ecma-international.org/ecma-262/6.0/#sec-forbidden-extensions)
-this extension, Node wants to avoid further ecosystem fragmentation.
-This proposal is [on the agenda](https://github.com/tc39/agendas/blob/master/2016/07.md) for the July 2016 ECMA TC39 meeting.
+this extension, Node wants to avoid acting as a rogue agent.
+This proposal is [on the agenda](https://github.com/tc39/agendas/blob/master/2016/07.md) for the July 2016 ECMA TC39 meeting for further discussion.
+A specification change or at least an official endorsement of this proposal for Node would be welcomed.

 The proposal is to require that Module source text has at least one `import` or `export` declaration.
 This should feel natural to developers as most modules import